dansmyers/ConsultingInTheCommunity/README.md

 11. Complete the additional assignments: the annotated bibliography, the criticial thinking activity, and the in-class integrative learning questionnaire.

 **Plus and minus grades** are awarded for work that falls between two of the contract levels.
-For example, if you do more than the required work for a C, but not quite enough to earn a full B, you could receive either a C+ or B- depending on how close you are to the full B standard.
+For example, if you do more than the required work for a B, but not quite enough to earn a full A, you could receive either a B+ or A- depending on how close you are to the full B standard.

-### Why Are You Doing This To Us?

-1. In a traditional system, your grade is ultimately determined by my judgment of your work.
-My judgment is pretty good, but specs grading gives you more clarity about where you stand and guidance for how to achieve the grade you want

-2. Your grade is directly tied to the learning that you demonstrate.
-The satisfactory work sets a baseline, but to earn a higher grade, you must demonstrate a higher level of engagement with the course material.

-3. It's relatively easy to get a B if you do the required work, but hard to get an A. This preserves the integrity of the course, while still making it possible for everyone to succeed.

-4. If you only need a B or a C, you can adjust your effort accordingly: the standards are transparent.
-You don't have to spend time on the most difficult assignments if you don't need them to get the result you want.

-5. It reflects how you'll be evaluated in your career.
-Work assignments aren't graded out of 100% and your boss won't give partial credit for incomplete work.
-So, basically, I'm setting you up for massive career success.

-### I Feel Decidedly Uncomfortable

-This is probably a new approach to grading for you.
-In particular, students new to specs grading often have anxiety about the lack of partial credit in the system.

-Here are a few things to keep in mind:

-1. **You don't have to be perfect**.
-The "substantially complete and correct" standard allows for imperfections in your answers and you only need 90% of the available question points over the semester, so you don't have to correctly answer, or even attempt, every programming problem or quiz question.

-2. **You *do* need to be consistent**.
-The system rewards you for putting forward good, consistent effort.
-Working diligently and carefully will allow you to accumulate all of the points that you need for a B.

-3. **You will get lots of feedback**.
-The project specifications will tell you, unambiguously, whether your answers for a programming question are correct or not.
-The standards for the final project and the reading questions will likewise be transparent.

-4. **Some work will be done in class**.
-Most of the final project will be done during the last few class meetings.

 ## COVID Policies